OpenBB-finance/OpenBB/openbb_sdk/extensions/futures/README.md

-# Crypto data extension for OpenBB SDK
+# Futures data extension for OpenBB SDK

-This extension provides a set of commands for crypto data retrieval.
+This extension provides a set of commands for futures data retrieval.

 ## Installation